Malcolm Lowry: Writings

 Lowry published little during his lifetime, in comparison with the extensive collection of unfinished manuscripts he left.
-Of his two novels, Under the Volcano (1947) is now widely accepted as his masterpiece and one of the great works of the 20th century (number 11 on the Modern Library's 100 Best Novels of the 20th century).
+Of the two novels that he himself finished and saw through publication, Under the Volcano (1947) is now widely accepted as his masterpiece and one of the great works of the 20th century (number 11 on the Modern Library's 100 Best Novels of the 20th century).

 Ultramarine (1933), written while Lowry was still an undergraduate, follows a young man's first sea voyage and his determination to gain the crew's acceptance.

 A collection of short stories, Hear Us, O Lord from Heaven Thy Dwelling Place (1961), was published after Lowry's death.
 The scholar and poet Earle Birney edited Selected Poems of Malcolm Lowry (1962).
-Birney also collaborated with Lowry's widow in editing the novella Lunar Caustic (1968) for re-publication.
-It is a conflation of several earlier pieces concerned with Bellevue Hospital, which Lowry was in the process of rewriting as a complete novel.
-With Douglas Day, Lowry's first biographer, Lowry's widow also completed and edited the novels Dark as the Grave Wherein my Friend Is Laid (1968) and October Ferry to Gabriola (1970) from Lowry's manuscripts.
+Birney also collaborated with Lowry's widow, Margerie Bonner Lowry, conflating several earlier pieces concerned with Lowry's experience at Bellevue Hospital into the novella Lunar Caustic, first published in The Paris Review in 1963, in book form in a French translation the same year (Julliard), and finally in book form in English in 1968 (Jonathan Cape).
+Using Lowry's manuscripts, Bonner Lowry also completed and edited the novels Dark as the Grave Wherein my Friend Is Laid (1968), assisted by Douglas Day, who later became Lowry's first biographer, and October Ferry to Gabriola (1970).

-The Selected Letters of Malcolm Lowry, edited by his widow and Harvey Breit, was released in 1965, followed in 1995–96 by the two-volume Sursum Corda!
+The Selected Letters of Malcolm Lowry, edited by Bonner Lowry and Harvey Breit, was released in 1965, followed in 1995–96 by the two-volume Sursum Corda!
 The Collected Letters of Malcolm Lowry, edited by Sherrill E. Grace.
 Scholarly editions of Lowry's final work in progress, La Mordida ("The Bribe"), and his screen adaptation of F. Scott Fitzgerald's Tender Is the Night have also been published.

 Volcano: An Inquiry into the Life and Death of Malcolm Lowry (1976) is an Oscar-nominated National Film Board of Canada documentary directed by Donald Brittain and John Kramer.
 It opens with the inquest into Lowry's "death by misadventure", and then moves back in time to trace the writer's life.
 Selections from Lowry's novel are read by Richard Burton amid images shot in Mexico, the United States, Canada and England.

 In 2001, Lowry's first wife Jan Gabrial revealed in her memoir that she had an early draft of Lowry's novel In Ballast to the White Sea, which was thought to have been lost.
 According to Professor Dean Irvine at Dalhousie University, Lowry had given an early copy of the novel to Gabrial's mother before the couple went to Mexico in 1936.
 Lowry's working copy of the manuscript was then lost in a fire.
 In October 2014 it was published for the first time by University of Ottawa Press and a launch was held at the Bluecoat Arts Centre in Liverpool.